Bangkok to Wuhan (Huangpi) (BKK–WUH) — Airlines, Schedules & Connections

 Flights from BKK to WUH

-Suvarnabhumi Airport (BKK) and Wuhan Tianhe International Airport (WUH) are connected by nonstop service from China Southern Airlines and China Eastern Airlines.
+Suvarnabhumi Airport (BKK) and Wuhan Tianhe International Airport (WUH) are connected by nonstop service from China Eastern Airlines and China Southern Airlines.
 With 7 weekly departures, this is a regularly served route.

 BKK to WUH Flight Duration and Schedule

-Nonstop flight time from BKK to WUH ranges from 3 hours 30 minutes.
+Nonstop flight time from BKK to WUH is about 3 hours 35 minutes gate to gate.
 The route covers a distance of 1,459 miles (2,348 km).
 There are approximately 7 weekly flights outbound and 7 return, totaling 14 flights per week in both directions.

 Connecting Options and Alternatives

-39 one-stop connections are available, with the fastest taking approximately 6 hours via JJN.
+1-stop connecting options are also available, commonly via Kunming Changshui, Macau and Shenzhen Bao'an.
 Two-stop connections are also available via intermediate hubs.
 Nearby alternative airports include Bangkok (DMK).